dashpradeep99/postgresql_cluster/Building-A-Highly-Available-Multi-Node-PostgreSQL-Cluster.md

 As of this writing we are using PostgreSQL version 9.3.4

 Configure the needed repository.

-This must be added to all nodes in the cluster.
+This need to be done on **ALL** nodes in the cluster.

 ````
 sudo wget http://yum.postgresql.org/9.3/redhat/rhel-6-x86_64/pgdg-centos93-9.3-1.noarch.rpm -O /tmp/pgdg-centos93-9.3-1.noarch.rpm